 If you want to improve your overall well-being while saving money on healthcare costs, check the tips in this article.

-We will discuss 13 overlooked things at home that significantly impact your overall health.
+Experts shared that these 13 overlooked things at home significantly impact your overall health.

 1) Indoor Air Quality

 Most people think they only need to worry about air quality when outside.
 However, indoor air quality might be more harmful to your health than outdoor air.
 The culprits are household items that release pollutants into the environment, such as cleaning supplies and paint.

 Use air purifiers to maintain healthy air quality.